In my bachelor's thesis I put a focus on design with social impact in the context of smart cities.

 - It is often hard to find out what really bothers citizens the most and in that way make an educated decision on what to spent time and effort on.
 This is especially true since the everyday reality of a maker does not necessarily match those of every regular citizen.

 Project Kanju aims to support makers by providing a platform where they can make their ideas or products available to a greater audience.
-Furthermore the interaction of entering projects is built in a way that lets makers empathise with the situation of their potential users.
+Furthermore the interaction of entering projects is built in a way that lets makers empathize with the situation of their potential users.
 This aims to enhance the quality of the presentation as well as the products, teaching makers to develop with their users in mind.

 Additionally the maker’s area of Project Kanju contains all the (rated) ideas and potentialities entered by citizens.
 So it helps makers to solve the problems that really matter and give their work a meaning.